chen121760/Hydride-Tc-Predictor/README.md

 doi = {https://doi.org/10.1016/j.mtphys.2026.102073},
 url = {https://www.sciencedirect.com/science/article/pii/S2542529326000647},
-author = {Jiawei Chen and Junhao Peng and Yanwei Liang and Renhai Wang and Huafeng Dong and Wei Zhang}, keywords = {Hydrogen-based superconductors, Symbolic regression, Electronic structure}, abstract = {Room-temperature superconductivity remains elusive, and hydrogen-based compounds — despite remarkable transition temperatures(Tc) — typically require extreme pressures that hinder practical application.
-To accelerate discovery under moderate pressures, an interpretable framework based on symbolic regression is developed to predict Tc in hydrogen-based superconductors.
-A key descriptor is an integrated density of states (IDOS) within ± 1 eV of the Fermi level (EF), which exhibits greater robustness than conventional single-point DOS features.
-The resulting analytic model links electronic-structure characteristics to superconducting performance (RMSEtrain = 20.15 K, RMSEval = 34.72 K) and is suitable for rapid materials screening.
-Guided by this model, four hydrogen-based candidates are identified and validated via calculation: Na2GaCuH6 with Tc = 42.04 K at ambient pressure (exceeding MgB2), and NaCaH12, NaSrH12, and KSrH12 with Tc up to 162.35 K, 86.32 K, and 55.13 K at 100 GPa, 25 GPa, and 25 GPa, respectively.
-Beyond rapid screening, the interpretable form clarifies how hydrogen-projected electronic weight near EF and related features govern Tc in hydrides, offering a mechanism-aware route to stabilize high-Tc phases at reduced pressures.}
-}
+author = {Jiawei Chen and Junhao Peng and Yanwei Liang and Renhai Wang and Huafeng Dong and Wei Zhang}, }